 The Feldberg Black Forest forest is about 1500 meters high and poses the most elevated point in Germany outside the Alps.
 Felberg is a national reserve with acres of trees and a small resort known as the Feldberg area.

-Having lower altitudes than the Alps, it has a relatively short season, starting mid-December to mid-March.
+Because it is at lower altitudes than the Alps, it has a relatively short season, starting mid-December and ending mid-March.
 However, the freshness of the air in the Fedberg area makes up for it.

 The mountain has several managed inns and hotels for visitors who have come for Feldbergโs fruits.
 Skiers can enjoy the ski trails that run 50km long and reach up to the black level.
 Feldberg is the largest ski resort outside the Alps and is fitted with cable cars and views you can appreciate from everywhere.